Frisbee Forever

-Frisbee Forever is a 2011 video game developed by Kiloo and released on May 5, 2011 for iOS.
-A sequel entitled Frisbee Forever 2 was released on June 28, 2012.
+Frisbee Forever is a 2011 sports video game co-developed by Wham-O and Kiloo and released on May 5, 2011, for iOS.
+A sequel, Frisbee Forever 2, was released on June 28, 2012.

+Gameplay

+In Frisbee Forever, the player controls a frisbee through each of the 100 levels.

+Development and release

+Frisbee Forever was created from a partnership between the American toy company Wham-O and the Danish game studio Kiloo.

+Frisbee Forever was released for iOS devices on May 5, 2011.